Skip to main content

 Propagating values

-In the previous example, we only cared whether the string was constant or not, so we used ”...”, but constant propagation also propagates the constant value.
-To illustrate the use of Semgrep Pro Engine with constant propagation, the rule from the previous section is changed to search for calls to dangerous("Employees");.
+In the previous example, it only mattered whether the string was constant or not, so the example used ”...”, but constant propagation also propagates the constant value.
+To illustrate the use of Semgrep with constant propagation, the rule from the previous section is changed to search for calls to dangerous("Employees");.

 Java

-With Semgrep Pro Engine, this rule matches the last three calls to dangerous, since these calls are selected from the Employees table, though each one obtains the table name differently:
+With Semgrep, this rule matches the last three calls to dangerous, since these calls are selected from the Employees table, though each one obtains the table name differently.

-Run Semgrep Pro Engine in the cloned Semgrep Pro Engine testing repository.
-Go to docs/constant_propagation_propagating_values and run the following command:
+To test this in the cloned Semgrep testing repository, go to docs/constant_propagation_propagating_values and run the following command:

 semgrep --config pro.yaml . --pro